 f you do not have a bike of your own, you can rent one at some sites in the area.
 Click here to get more information about bicycle rental.

-Maps of the trails are available at Hovdala Castle.
-You can also download the map of the 37 km
+Maps of the trails are available at Medborgarkontoret in the City Hall of Hässleholm (Stadshuset) or at Hovdala Castle.
+Or download the maps here:

 Dela sidans innehåll: